csecht/opencv-contour-utility/README.md

 # Project: opencv-contour-util
-A set of Python utilities to easily explore OpenCV parameters involved in drawing contours for object detection.
+A set of Python utilities to easily explore OpenCV parameters involved in drawing contours for object and shape detection.
 A variety of parameter values can be adjusted with OpenCV trackbars (see figures below).
-Live image updates are displayed in multiple windows for each processing step leading to object detection and sizing.
+Live image updates are displayed in multiple windows for each processing step leading to object detection.

 A utility is also provided to explore parameters for automatic histogram equalization.